 Widowed Parent Tax Credit

-A widowed person, or a surviving civil partner, with one or more dependent children, can claim this tax credit.
+A widowed person with dependent children can claim this tax credit.

-This credit is granted in addition to the Widowed Person or Surviving Civil Partner’s Tax Credit.
+You can receive this credit in addition to the Widowed Person Tax Credit.

-With this tax credit, you may also qualify for the Single Person Child Carer Credit.
+You can also qualify for the Single Person Child Carer Credit with this credit.

 - €3,600 in your first year

 - €2,250 in your fourth year